ISO-TC211/XML/README.md

 A zip archive of the complete official schema is available at http://standards.iso.org/iso/19115/19115AllNamespaces.zip.

-Summary information about all of these namespaces is avaialble at http://standards.iso.org/iso/19115/resources/namespaceSummary.html.
+Summary information about all of these namespaces is available at http://standards.iso.org/iso/19115/resources/namespaceSummary.html.
 Each namespace directory in the repository has an index file that provides information relevant to the namespace and links.
 These files are described below.

 ## Package Diagram
 UML Package Diagrams show dependencies between the current namespace and others as well as the entities defined in each namespace.